 - Opportunities to integrate with a larger movement of emerging leaders

 Learn more about the six essentials and watch the series of training videos we produced that go into each of the six program essentials we have identified as being critical components of an exemplary internship program.

 The Vision and Call Internship Program grant is offered every two years.
 Contact John Franklin for information.

 - On May 20, we hosted this very helpful and practical webinar with Arthur Brooks, Professor of the Practice of Public Leadership at the Harvard Kennedy School, on Managing Anger in Our Relationships and Society.
 This one-hour conversation focused on well-researched strategies and recommendations to deepen and improve your most important relationships.
 Watch the recorded conversation here.

 - On April 23, we hosted a Candid Conversation for recent Vision and Call participants with Drs.
 Les and Leslie Parrott on Anxiety, Stress and Relationships in a Pandemic.
-Watch the recorded conversation here.
+Find more information on the Parrott’s here.